milliorn/create-react-app-minimal/README.md

 # Getting Started with Create React App

+create-react-app-minimal is a minimalistic template for creating React applications using Create React App.
+It provides a clean and lightweight starting point for building React projects without any additional bloat or unnecessary dependencies.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Source

 <https://create-react-app.dev/>
+## Features

+- Simple and minimal setup for quick development start
+- Lightweight and optimized build configuration
+- Modular structure for easy code organization
+- Easy customization and extension to suit your project requirements

+## Customization

+create-react-app-minimal is designed to be a starting point for your React projects.
+You can customize and extend the project structure, configuration, and functionality according to your specific needs.
+Feel free to modify the files, add additional dependencies, or integrate with other tools and libraries to enhance your development workflow.

+## Getting Started

+To get started with create-react-app-minimal, follow these steps:

+### Prerequisites

+- Node.js: Make sure you have Node.js installed on your machine.

 ## Available Scripts